tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 ---
 title: "NextJS - Lesson 4: Pre-Rendering & Data Fetching"
 ---
-Work in progress
+🏞️ Episode 4 slider

 #### Introduction
 Hi everyone and welcome to the fourth lesson.
 After understanding the basics, let's explore the core concepts behind the reason why NextJS is truly a powerful framework.

+🏞️ Introduction slider

 By the end of this lesson, you will have learned:
 - Pre-rendering in NextJS
 - How Static Site Generation (SSG) works behind the scenes
 - How to import external data using `getStaticProps`